What does YouTube advertising look like in 2019?

 YouTube ad specs

-Video Codec: H.264, MPEG-2, MPEG-4
+- Video Codec: H.264, MPEG-2, MPEG-4

-Audio Codec: AAC, MP3
+- Audio Codec: AAC, MP3

-Resolution: 640×360 (19:9 aspect ratio) or 480×360 (4:3 aspect ratio)
+- Resolution: 640×360 (19:9 aspect ratio) or 480×360 (4:3 aspect ratio)

-Frame Rate: 30 FPS
+- Frame Rate: 30 FPS

-File Size: 1 GB max
+- File Size: 1 GB max

 Overlay ad dimensions and specs

-Overlay ads have one required image, which will appear over the lower 20 percent of a video.
+Overlay ads have one required image which will appear over the lower 20 percent of a video.
 If you pick an animated image file, keep the animation loop under 10 seconds.

-Dimensions: 480 px by 70 px
+- YouTube Ad Dimensions: 480 px by 70 px

-File type: PNG, JPG, GIF (static or animated)
+- Ad image type: PNG, JPG, GIF (static or animated)

-File size: 150 KB max
+- Ad image size: 150 KB max

 Display ad specs

-Display ads can be animated (GIF format), but YouTube stipulates that any animations must be 30 seconds or less.
-If your creative has a black or white background (even partially), it needs a clearly recognizable border to highlight the ad’s clickable area.
+You can include animated GIFs in your display ads, but the animation loop must be 30 seconds or under.
+If your creative has a black or white background (even partially), a visible border highlighting the ad’s clickable area is required.

-Dimensions: 300px by 250 px
+- YouTube Ad Dimensions: 300 px by 250 px

-File type: PNG, JPG, GIF (can be animated)
+- Ad image type: PNG, JPG, GIF

-File size: 150 KB max
+- Ad image size: 150 KB max

 Sponsored cards dimensions and specs